technicat/fedicat/iosapps.md

 ## Mona by [@monaapp@mastodon.social](https://mastodon.social/@monaapp)

 On the [App Store](https://apps.apple.com/us/app/mona-for-mastodon/id1659154653).
-Subscription required for more than browsing.
+Subscription required for more than browsing and posting text-only.

 Features: communities browser allows viewing local and federated feeds on other instances